vu-rdm-tech/metadata/structured/explanation/language.md

 The primary language of your dataset.
-Please use a 2 letter code (e.g. en, nl, fr, see https://www.loc.gov/standards/iso639-2/php/code_list.php).